 The fatigue however doesn’t go away as easily.
 The physical drain of carrying two babies happens much earlier, even well in the second trimester.

 3. Less need to exercise

 With my singleton pregnancy, I exercised often, from walking to swimming to prenatal yoga.
 So I was surprised when I took my normal walk around the block and felt ready to pass out a few minutes into it.

 “Is exercise necessary with this twin pregnancy?”
 I asked my doctor at my next appointment.
 She smiled and shook her head.
 “You can do yoga and stretching, but I won’t have you doing aerobics or strenuous activities.”

 This blew my mind away.
 During my singleton pregnancy, I had heard and practiced the importance of exercise.
 I was encouraged to exercise throughout pregnancy to better improve my health throughout those months.

 As always, check with your doctor about your own physical needs, since yours might differ from mine.
-But I learned that my twin pregnancy posed different risks from my singleton one.
+But I learned that my twin vs singleton pregnancy posed different risks.

 For one thing, our bodies are hard at work making two babies, not one.
 Between rest and exercise, resting became more important than over-extending myself.